2019 AIMBE CONGRESSIONAL VISIT

 Why Are We Here:

-- FY18 spending will trigger an across the board sequestration budget cut.
-Sequestration (budget cuts) is killing America’s leadership in MBE innovation and discovery.
+- Budget cuts (and spending caps) are killing America’s leadership in MBE innovation and discovery.

-- Lawmakers are proud of having supported $2 billion increase in NIH spending.
-Yet, Federal R&D as a percentage of GDP is at the lowest point since 1976.
-Today we spend $25 federal dollars on health care for every $1 spent on research for a cure.
+- Thank you for a strong increase ($3 billion) to NIH for FY18.
+However, NIH buying power remains 20% lower than a decade ago.
+Federal R&D as a percentage of GDP is at the lowest point since 1976.
+Today we spend $25 federal dollars on health care for sick Americans for every $1 spent on research to find a cure.

-- Research needs stable funding – not up and down, on-again, off-again.
-An uncertainty of funding hurts sustained, level-funding needs for research.
+- Research needs stable funding – not up-and-down, on-again, off-again.
+Uncertainty of funding hurts sustained, level-funding needs for research.
+AIMBE supports a $2 billion increase for NIH in FY19.

 What is our ASK: